-Faculty-led programmes for freshmen to explore themes of the Common Curriculum in a broader context outside the traditional classroom.
+Faculty-led programmes for first-year students to explore themes of the Common Curriculum in a broader context outside the traditional classroom.

-Week 7 LABs are a faculty-generated initiative, piloted in collaboration with the Centre for International and Professional Experience, that seeks to encourage collaboration across disciplines, make the walls of our classrooms as permeable as possible, highlight themes of the Common Curriculum and their application in the world and introduce students to our faculty’s scholarship in a less formal setting.
+Week 7 LABs are a faculty-generated initiative, piloted in collaboration with the Centre for International & Professional Experience, that seek to encourage collaboration across disciplines, to make the walls of our classrooms as permeable as possible, to highlight themes of the Common Curriculum and their application in the world and to introduce students to our faculty’s scholarship in a less formal setting.
 Week 7 takes place half-way through the first term of the first year, replacing midterm week.
-Founded in the inaugural year, the College has fielded dozens of Week 7 LAB projects many of which were Singapore-based while others have incorporated an international component.
+Founded in the inaugural year, the College has fielded dozens of Week 7 LAB projects, many of which were Singapore-based while others have incorporated an international component.

 Visit Week 7 LAB Projects